Over 2 million scientific papers are published every year (R).

 “Do your research.”

-All of the stats I mentioned about how much research and content is being produced every day, makes it laughable to me when people say “do your research”, or call others sheeple, dumb, or ignorant for not knowing something they think they know, or for believing something different than them.
+All of the stats I mentioned about how much research and content is being produced every day, makes it hard to say “do your research”, or call others sheeple, dumb, or ignorant for not knowing something they think they know, or for believing something different than them.

 When people say “do your research”, what does that mean exactly in this age of information overload?